eplx/esp8266-Plants-Watering/README.md

 Currently there are two "stable" releases (feel free to submit bugs/comments if you if find any, so that will help to make it more "stable")

-<b>Version 1.03</b> - uses a local web server runningo on ESP8266 so you can check all measurements through the web (i.e. from your cellphone or computer)
+<b>Version 1.03</b> - uses a local web server runningo on ESP8266 so you can check all measurements through the web (i.e. from your cellphone or computer).

     View more details on https://www.instructables.com/id/Smart-Plant-Watering

-<b>Version 2.03</b> - optimized to be running on batteries, so it uses deep sleep mode and publish data to ThingSpeak portal so you can check information from that site
+<b>Version 2.03</b> - optimized to be running on batteries, so it uses deep sleep mode and publish data to ThingSpeak portal so you can check information from that site.

     View more details on https://www.instructables.com/id/Smart-Plant-Watering-Using-ThingSpeaks-and-Powered/
     For example, I am using this ThingSpeaks channel to publish data from my current smart plant watering esp8266: https://thingspeak.com/channels/504661